DestinyWeaves/Guidebook/animals-and-plants/dragons.md

 ## Bronze
 Bronzes, ahhh what can we see about these nobles dragons?
 They’re not as egotistical as you think.
 In fact, most tend to be pretty humble, although they’d be the first to dive head first to threadfall to prove their worth.
 Like all other colors, Bronze vary widely in personality and a generally consistent trait is that if their bonded is being cruel/mean/egostical, the bronze will dump them in the Weyrlake to ‘cool off’.
 They’re also well known in choosing to ignore their riders for trying to allow their egos to take over.
 A large number of bronzes are also well known for likin’ their ladies, its a rare thing indeed to see a bronze sticking to only ONE dragon.

-Its also well known that bronzes sire golds, oftentimes more successfully than any other color.
+Its also well known that bronzes sire golds, often times more successfully than any other color.
 In thread, they tend to form the foundation of a wing, being strong steadfast points of reference during fights, with large flame sacs they’re able to both chew more firestone and sustain their flame for longer.

 Colour
 : Range from antique bronze to sandy bronze, a golden bronze and darkening to American Bronze.